• Skip to content

 • treat gum conditions

-• take out teeth
+• remove teeth

 • make and fit customised mouth guards for sport.

-Sometimes dentists can take X-rays of your child’s teeth and do some work to help the jaw and teeth line up properly.
+Sometimes dentists can take X-rays of your child’s teeth and do work to help the jaw and teeth line up properly.
 They might need to use special devices like plates or braces for this, or they might refer you to an orthodontist.

 Generally children should see a dentist by the time they’re one year old or when their first tooth comes through, whichever happens first.
 After that, your dentist will let you know how often to bring your child for a check-up – usually every 6-12 months.